metaDAOproject/propaganda/introduction/introduction-2.md

 Plato's logic runs as follows:
 - Because the philosopher-kings would be both wise and altruistic, we could trust them to both discern effects of their actions and to pick actions that would maximize benefits to the group.
 - Thus, instead of leaving the group's actions up to the stupid and/or greedy masses, the philosopher-kings should make all of the group's decisions.
-For example, these kings would dictate what work individual members of the society would perform (e.g., farming, building, carpentry).
+For example, these kings should dictate what work individual members of the society would perform (e.g., farming, building, carpentry).

 Although Plato's vision has never been fully implemented, many organizations have gotten close.
 Examples include the Catholic Church during Medieval Europe^8 and present-day Singapore and China.^9